rencheckyoself/single_player_foosball/README.md

 Throw ball onto table and play!

 Change the `mode` argument type to change the play style of the table:
-- 0: (default) open loop, position based control.
+- 0: (default) Open loop.
 Relies on the accuracy of the stepper controller position count to move.
 - 1: Infinite spin.
 The linear position control stays the same as mode 0, but the rods will continually spin.
+- 2: Rotation feedback.
+Same linear control scheme, but the angular control uses the player angle detection to account for any slipping during gameplay.

 ## Packages